Abdul-Basitz/fa22_bcs_056_assignment_04/README.md

 4. integer named columnsA
 5. integer named columsB

 It multiplies the both matrixes if it can be multiplied and returns the result of the multiplication of matrixA and matrixB named resultMatrix.

+// You can pass the perimeters defined above.